beyretb/AnimalAI-Olympics/documentation/training.md

 brain.local_done            # list of 4 booleans to flag if each agent is done or not
 ```

-You can pass more parameters to the environment depending on what you need for training, to learn about this and the
+You can pass more parameters to the environment depending on what you need for training.
+To learn about this and the
 format of the `BrainInfo`, see the [official mal-agents' documentation](https://github.com/Unity-Technologies/ml-agents/blob/master/docs/Python-API.md#interacting-with-a-unity-environment).

 ### Close

-Don't forget to close the environment once training is done so that all communications are closed properly and ports
+Don't forget to close the environment once training is done so that all communications are terminated properly and ports
 are not left open (which can prevent future connections).

 ```